 Background:

 I visited the lounge in August of 2022 and didn’t like the dungeon feel.
-I was curious to see if my sentiment would change on my latest visit.
-In short, this visit was more enjoyable, as the lounge was emptier and the food selection was solid.
+And on my last visit in March 2023, the lounge was emptier and the food selection was solid.
 But, in terms of lounging comfort, it still didn’t score high marks from me.
+I was curious to see if my sentiments would change this time around, and they kind of did.
+I’ve accepted the fact that there are no views, and have grown to appreciate the lounge more.

 Location: